fedesoria/docs/sites/default/content/db/index.md

 }
 ```

-This feature is supported in the PostgreSQL, MySQL and SQLite adapters.
+This feature is supported on the PostgreSQL, MySQL, SQLite and QL adapters.

 ### Optional: The [db.Constrainer][24] interface

-The [db.Constrainer][24] interface is intended to be used on `db.Find()` calls to
+The [db.Constrainer][24] interface is intended to be used on `db.Find()` calls
-let the struct that satisfies the interface constraint itself using a
+to let the struct that satisfies the interface provide its own conditions.
-condition.

 ```go
 // Constrainer is the interface implemented by structs that